brendancwood/bootstrapTemplate/README.md

 bootstrapTemplate
 =================

-Simple starter template that includes jQuery and bootstrap for projects.
+Simple starter template that includes jQuery and bootstrap to get me up and running quickly on new projects.